craftercms/docs/source/includes/groovy-sandbox-configuration.rst

-When a Groovy script is executed all code is validated against either a whitelist of allowed expressions and/or a blacklist of insecure expressions, depending on what is used by your installation, to prevent code that could compromise the system.
+When a Groovy script is executed, all code is validated to prevent operations that could compromise the system.
+Depending on your installation, validation may use a whitelist (allowed expressions), a blacklist (blocked expressions), or both.
+If both are enabled, an expression must be allowed by the whitelist and must not match the blacklist.

-When you try to execute a script that contains insecure expressions from the blacklist, or contains an expression not in the whitelist depending on your configuration, you will see an error similar to this:
+When you try to execute a script that contains an expression not included in the whitelist, or an expression blocked by the blacklist , you’ll see an error similar to the following:

 .. code-block:: none
     :caption: *Error message encountered for scripts containing insecure expressions*